Spring 2026 - Hybrid (online and in-person)

 You are welcome to the Interpretable Machine Learning course.
-This is the first semester of our department offering this course.
-Interpretable Machine Learning is also my research area and it is a pleasure to be teaching a course on a topic that I am very passionate about.
+We are among a handful of departments in the entire country to offer this course.
+Interpretable Machine Learning is also my research area, and it is a pleasure to be teaching a course on a topic that I am very passionate about.

 Your success in this class is essential to me.
 If you need official accommodations, you have the right to have these met.
-If aspects of this course prevent you from learning or exclude you, please inform me as soon as possible.
+If aspects of this course prevent you from learning or exclude you, please get in touch with me as soon as possible.
 Together we’ll develop strategies to meet your needs and the course requirements.

 Course Name